French action for LGBT+ rights

 Internal action within the Ministry for Europe and Foreign Affairs

-• Offer MEAE officials training/awareness-raising on LGBT+ issues
+• Offer Ministry staff training/awareness-raising on LGBT+ issues

-• Officially take part in the Pride March 2024, within the diplomatic procession.
+• Officially take part in the Pride March in Paris, within the diplomatic procession

-• Provide Foreign Ministry officials with a summary document on the existing laws regarding LGBT+ people in all countries, in order to guide them in their professional mobility and inform them of the rights of their spouses
+• Provide Ministry officials with a summary document on laws regarding LGBT+ people in all countries, in order to guide them in their professional mobility and inform them of the rights of their partners

-On 26 October 2022, an Ambassador for LGBT+ rights was appointed.
+On 26 October 2022, an Ambassador for the rights of LGBT+ people was appointed.
 This role, assigned to Jean-Marc Berthon, confirms that combating violence and discrimination against LGBT+ people is one of France’s foreign policy priorities.
-The ambassador is responsible for speaking out on behalf of France in terms of defending LGBT+ rights, particularly in the fight for universal decriminalization.
-He regularly meets civil society actors dealing with these issues, who are often working under difficult conditions.
+The ambassador is responsible for speaking out on behalf of France in terms of defending the rights of LGBT+ people, particularly in the fight for universal decriminalization.
+He engages in dialogue with States and regularly meets civil society actors dealing with these issues, who often work under difficult conditions.
+He passes on France’s messages within the European Union and international organizations, particularly the United Nations.

 Jean-Marc Berthon’s X account

-In 2016, the Coalition for Equal Rights, which brings together 42 States worldwide, was formed to coordinate international efforts supporting LGBT+ people.
-The Coalition is currently co-chaired by Germany and Mexico.
+In 2016, the Equal Rights Coalition, which brings together 42 States worldwide, was formed to coordinate international efforts supporting LGBT+ rights.
+It held its last conference in Berlin on 17 and 18 December 2024 and is currently co-chaired by Spain and Colombia.
 France plays an active role.

 Within the EU, discussions between like-minded States on the rule of law and fundamental rights regularly take place on the topic.
 In addition, an LGBTIQ sub-group, stemming from the EU High-Level Group on combating hate speech and hate crime, was created in 2021 and now meets regularly.